Skip to Content

 The Gobbins Cliff Walk: The Most Dramatic Walk In Europe

-It first opened way back in 1902 and it was originally aimed at Edwardian thrill-seekers that wanted to experience a chunk of Ireland’s most dramatic coastline up close.
+It first opened in 1902 and it was originally aimed at Edwardian thrill-seekers that wanted to experience a chunk of Ireland’s most dramatic coastline up close.

-Now, a heads up from the get-go: this is a tough enough 3-mile/5km or so walk with steep inclines and declines that are said to be the equivalent of climbing 50 flights of steps.
+Located along the Causeway Coastal Route, visitors to the Gobbins must conquer a 3-mile/5km trail with steep inclines and declines that are said to be the equivalent of climbing 50 flights of steps.

 In the guide below, you’ll find info on everything fro ticket prices to how The Gobbins Path all came about.
-Dive on in!
+Enjoy!

 Some quick need-to-knows before visiting The Gobbins Cliff Path